Support for NEURON ...

 (We expected FrSky to be more competitively priced than other ESCs as they have it for transmitters).

-Since for now the Neuron ESC formware does not yet provide an F.Port2 output protocol, in the classic S.Bus+S.Port configuration we will implement the reading of the telemetry data of the Neuron ESCs connected to the S.Port bus (via "Y" cable) so that we can also log the ESC data together with the other data recorded in the Flight Logs (in real time or in flight).
+Since for now the Neuron ESC formware does not yet provide an F.Port2 (F.Bus) output protocol, in the classic S.Bus+S.Port configuration we will implement the reading of the telemetry data of the Neuron ESCs connected to the S.Port bus (via "Y" cable) so that we can also log the ESC data together with the other data recorded in the Flight Logs (in real time or in flight).

 ReplyQuote